youssefabdelwahab/Smart_Contracts/README.md

 This function has no name and is basically a fallback function.
 A fallback function is a function that we want to execute incase any the original function in the contract fails.
 In our case our fallback function does what the deposit function does.

+Open your ganache and copy and paste 3 child accounts one for each employee and paste them for each address.
+Make sure you MetaMask wallet is connected to your local host

 ![](Screenshots/UsingContract1.gif)